sagold/json-schema-library/README.md

 ### v6.0.0

-with version `v6.0.0` supported json schema drafts are exported directly as `Draft04`, `Draft06`, `Draft07`, e.g. `import { Draft07 } from "json-schema-library"`
+With version `v6.0.0` supported json schema drafts are exported directly as `Draft04`, `Draft06`, `Draft07`.
+Example use: `import { Draft07 } from "json-schema-library"`.

 ### v5.0.0

-with version `v5.0.0` the api has changed to es6 modules, where there is no default export, only named exports.
-Additionally all code has been rewritten to typescript.
+With version `v5.0.0` the API has changed to es6 modules, where there is no `default` export, only named exports.
+Additionally all code has been rewritten in TypeScript.
 When directly accessing files, switch to `dist/module/*.js`-files for plain js-modules.

 ### v4.0.0

-with version `v4.0.0` the api has changed in order to use the defined (root) schema in draft as default where possible.
-This means, most methods have a changed signature, where `data` is passed before an optional `schema` argument.
+With version `v4.0.0` the API has changed in order to use the defined (root) schema in draft as default where possible.
+This means most methods have a changed signature, where `data` is passed before an optional `schema` argument.